 I have been asked a gazillion times where I learned to cook.
 I didn’t grow up in the kitchen with my mother or my grandmother learning family recipes.
 In fact, I didn’t even start cooking at home in earnest until around 2009.

 I actually credit part of my cooking talent to the old show, “Mr. Rodgers Neighborhood”.
-I know it sounds very silly but it’s true.
+I know it sounds very silly, but it’s true.
 If you ever watched the show as a kid, you will remember that at least once per show, Mr. Rodgers showed us how something is made.
 Often, the show would visit factories to watch how every day items such as crayons or pencils were made.
 These were my favorite segments.
 I think they taught me how to sit back, observe and learn and they are definitely what led me to love watching the early cooking shows such as; Julia Child, The Frugal Gourmet, The Cajun Cook, and the BBC2 series, The Two Fat Ladies.
 (That last show was a total hoot.
 My sister and I used to roll around on the floor laughing at those two motorcycling ladies!)
-Oh and I cannot forget to mention how I used to just love and adore Emeril Lagasse!
+Oh and I cannot forget to mention how I used to (and still do) adore Emeril Lagasse!
 (BAM!)

 Long about 2010, Charlie and I moved to a new house that had a wonderful kitchen.
 It wasn’t fancy; just had a lot of space.
 One night he was about to make something and out of the blue I declared that I would like to make something new I’d seen on television.
 I cannot even recall what it was, but I do remember the satisfaction I felt when it turned out beautifully and Charlie scarfed it all down.
 From that point forward, I did 98% of the dinner cooking in our home.
 My love of cooking shows grew and “The Food Channel” became the most watched network and explored web site in our home!